 The scenic location of the walk, combined with the information boards along the way, make this a pleasant and also educational experience.

 The Centaur Remembrance Walk can easily be extended around Froggy Beach towards Snapper Rocks, Rainbow Bay and Coolangatta Beach.

-This walking track is part of the famous Gold Coast Oceanway, a 36km shared pedestrian and cyclist pathway.
-It’s actually a connected series of tracks between Point Danger and the Gold Coast Seaway, otherwise known as the Spit.
+It is in fact a connected series of tracks between Point Danger and the Gold Coast Seaway, otherwise known as the Spit.

-Point Danger has a small parking area that quickly fills up during busy days.
+Point Danger has a small parking area at the lookout, but be mindful that it fills up quickly on busy days.

-Alternatively, you can try parking at nearby Rainbow Bay or Snapper Rocks, or on the surrounding streets.
+If it is indeed ful, you can try parking at nearby Rainbow Bay or Snapper Rocks, or on the nearby suburban streets.